Year 1

 Mrs Rebecca Harbord | Class Teacher | Year 1 |

-Mrs Ruth Pearson | Teaching Assistant | Year 1 |
+Mrs Ruth Pearson | Teacher Assistant - AM | Year 1 |

 What happens in Year 1 at Crondall